alandassie/Useful_Codes/README.md

-# Optimization Codes
+# Useful Codes
-This is a set of python codes used for the minimization and/or optimization of calculated observables to experimental values.
+This is a set of python codes used for the calculation, minimization and/or optimization of results comming from differents many-body shell model codes.
 It originaly started with the FBWF code used on my PhD Thesis, and then continue with the post-doc at GANIL.
 We will present each code separatly by folders.
 Remember that the code will act on the previously folder, this is, in "../".